 The drinking water we supply is of excellent quality and is regularly tested to make sure it remains this way.

-In 2015–16 we met 100% of the water quality health standards set by the Department of Health (DoH).
+We consistently meet water quality health standards set by the Department of Health (DoH).

 Managing our drinking water quality